allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 #### Yet another bug [^5]

-I mentioned we don't update consumer's rate in Zookeeper all the time, but only after a significant change.
+I mentioned we don’t update consumer’s rate in Zookeeper all the time, but only after a significant change.

 One bug we discovered with that: if the significant update threshold is higher than the business threshold, a consumer would not be considered busy when it actually reached business.

-The bug occured long after the algorithm was enabled, as it wasn't very likely to happen.
+The bug occured long after the algorithm was enabled, as it wasn’t very likely to happen.

-We needed to ensure the configuration is valid to ensure the problem doesn't happen.
+We needed to ensure the configuration is valid to ensure the problem doesn’t happen.

 ### Out in the wild (in production)